bromite/bromite/README.md

 * [Iridium project](https://github.com/iridium-browser) for some patches (taken from above ungoogled-chromium)
 * [Inox patchset](https://github.com/gcarq/inox-patchset) for some patches (taken from above ungoogled-chromium)
 * nochromo for the original adblock patch
-* AdBlock Plus, uBlock, EasyList and EasyPrivacy for the compilation of original adblock patch
+* AdBlock Plus, uBlock, EasyList and EasyPrivacy for the filters included

 # License